abhinav2712/EaseVoice-main/README.md

 - User Authentication: Users can easily create their account and login and start experiencing the application.

-- Effortless Shopping: Add or remove items from your cart with just a click.
+- Effortless Shopping: At Top Right, click on the Cart Icon to get to the cart page.
+Add or remove items from your cart with just a click.
 Enjoy a hassle-free shopping experience.

 - Transparent Billing: The platform provides a transparent billing system, displaying the price, quantity, and tax on each item.
 It also calculates the total value of selected items in real-time.